momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 }
 ```

-The important part here is the initial part of `index.js`, where initialization function and Rust struct is imported. `init()` is an asynchronous function that should be called with `await`.
+The crucial part here is the initial part of `index.js`, where the initialization function and Rust struct are imported. `init()` is an asynchronous function that should be called with `await`.

 We can test this app with a local HTTP server, like `miniserve www --index "index.html" -p 8080`.

 Before pushing it to GitHub, don't forget to include the `www/pkg` by deleting `www/pkg/.gitignore`.

-See the [Creating a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) to setup your repository.
-If you leave the options default, the app is accessed on https://<username>.github.io/lp/www/.
+See the [Creating a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) to set up your repository.
+If you leave the default options, the app will be accessed on https://<username>.github.io/lp/www/.

 ## wasm-pack and webpack

-While the previous scenario works properly, there is another way to incorporate Rust WASM to JavaScript: module bundlers.
+While the previous scenario works properly, there is another way to incorporate Rust WASM into JavaScript: using module bundlers.
 Module bundlers like [webpack](https://webpack.js.org/) can be used to integrate multiple files into a single file.

-While using `webpack` makes the process a little complicated, it's more practical.
+While using `webpack` makes the process a little more complicated, it's more practical.
 Let's take a quick look at how to use it with a Rust WASM app.

-`wasm-pack` has `--target bundler` option to generate files suitable to use with a bundler.
+`wasm-pack` has a `--target bundler` option to generate files suitable for use with a bundler.
 The build command will be like:

 ```sh
 wasm-pack build --target bundler --out-dir ./www/pkg
 ```

-Next, go to the `www` directory and run the following command to install include the `pkg` as a dependency:
+Next, go to the `www` directory and run the following command to register the `pkg` as a dependency:

 ```
 cd www